 - Sufficient access for large trucks, particularly those with containers.
 This means the entrance to the warehouse has to be higher and driveways can’t have steep slopes.

-- Good staff amenities, including toilets, kitchen, air conditioning in the offices.
+- Good staff amenities, including toilets, kitchen, and air conditioning in the offices.

-- Flexibility to include offices and showrooms in the premises.
+- Flexibility to include offices and showrooms on the premises.

 - Generous roof heights as many tenants use modern racking that stores goods higher.

-These rents are higher if there is a large office component than if they is more open warehouse.
+These rents are higher if there is a large office component than if they are more open warehouses.

 Leases are usually for 3 years with annual CPI adjustments.

-Industrial buildings are relatively simple to build, taking a short period of time and take much less time to build than office structures.
+Industrial buildings are relatively simple to build, take a short period of time and take much less time to build than office structures.

 Commercial usually refers to office accommodation.

-Commercial properties are attractive investments because they have relatively stable income with ongoing continuous cash flows.
+Commercial properties are attractive investments because they have a relatively stable income with ongoing continuous cash flows.

 If you choose a commercially zoned property in a good area you should be assured of capital growth.